 The campus is situated on fifty-seven acres of land overlooking the town of Sussex.
 The lower part of the campus is located along Main Street and Western Street.
-This includes Nicholson Hall which contains the Earle and Marion Trouten Library and the Student Success Centre, and the Burbury which accommodates Administration Centre Enrolment offices. the administrative and Communications Department, the Finance Department, and a classroom.
-The upper campus is site of four student residences, Stairs Hall containing the cafeteria and classrooms, and the Mitchell Student Centre, which includes recreation facilities, the Blazer Deli, lounge, and Student Services office.
+This includes Nicholson Hall which contains the Earle and Marion Trouten Library and the Student Success Centre, and the Burbury Administration Centre which accommodates offices, administrative the Enrolment and Communications Department, the Finance Department, and a classroom.
+The upper campus is site of four student residences, Stairs Hall containing the dining hall and classrooms, and the Mitchell Student Centre, which includes recreation facilities, the Blazer Deli, lounge, and Student Services office.
 The upper campus also includes buildings housing the Academic and Plant Operations Departments and recreational fields.
 Faculty offices are housed in Edgett Hall and the Worship Department resides in the lower level of the Saunders Irving Chapel.